Skip to content

 Overwrite Semantics (IDs and duplicates)

-• Memory IDs are generated from content + topics.
-Adding the same content and topics is idempotent and overwrites the existing entry (not append).
+• Memory IDs are generated from memory content + sorted topics + appName + userID.
+Adding the same content and topics for the same user is idempotent and overwrites the existing entry (not append).
 UpdatedAt is refreshed.

 • If you need append semantics or different duplicate-handling strategies, you can implement custom tools or extend the service with policy options (e.g. allow/overwrite/ignore).